agersant/tiger/Roadmap.md

 ## Tiger 0.3
 - [x] Cap undo history at 100 entries
 - [x] Offer to save when closing individual documents
+- [ ] Visible handles for adjusting frame durations (instead of invisible buttons)
 - [ ] Error dialogs
 - [ ] Handle save errors while performing a save on exit
 - [ ] Add option to hide hitboxes while looking at animations in workbench